gorse-io/docs/src/ch02-03-strategy.md

 ### Collaborative Filtering Recommender

 Recommenders based on similar items and similar users require that the recommended items need to be linked with similar users or historical items of the recommended user, which limits the scope of recommended items searching.
-The collaborative filtering recommender in Gorse uses matrix factorization to recommend items.
+The collaborative filtering recommender in Gorse uses matrix factorization[^1][^2] to recommend items.
 The training algorithm maps users and items to embedding vectors in a high-dimensional space, and the user's preference for an item is the dot product of the user embedding vector and the item embedding vector.
 However, the disadvantage of collaborative filtering recommender is that it cannot utilize the label information of users and items, and it cannot handle new users and new items.

 ### Click-through Rate Prediction

 Is there a recommender that combines the advantages of similarity recommender and collaborative filtering recommender?
 Then it is the click-through rate, prediction model.
-The click-through rate prediction model in Gorse is a factorization machine that generates embedding vectors for each user label and item label in addition to embedding vectors for each user and item.
+The click-through rate prediction model in Gorse is a factorization machine[^3] that generates embedding vectors for each user label and item label in addition to embedding vectors for each user and item.
 Although the factorization machine model is effective, it is not generally used as a recommender for collecting recommended items over all items.
 Compared with collaborative filtering recommender and similarity recommender, its computational complexity is large.
 Gorse's click-through prediction model is used to fuse and rank the results of the above recommenders.

 The original meaning of "click-through rate prediction" is to predict the probability that users will click on the recommended content or ads, but it should be noted that the click-through rate prediction in Gorse refers more to the probability that users will give positive feedback to the recommended results.
 For example, suppose we set in Gorse that positive feedback means the user has watched 50% of the video, then the "click-through rate" is the probability that the user has watched more than 50% of the video.